Tbrennan6/IcelandicNow/blog/TestBlogPost.md

 # What can you do about it?

+Luckily, if you're listening skills are not the best, there are methods that you can use to improve them!

 ## 1. Study vocabulary

 I have found personally that the most important factor when determining whether I understand a spoken word is whether I am already familiar with a word.
 This may sound incredibly obvious, but its value cannot be understated.
 While you can certainly pick up a new word from spoken language that you have never heard or seen used, it is way easier to hear and understand a word if you have already used it and committed it to memory beforehand.
 This is, in my experience, the biggest reason why new beginners fail at listening comprehension; they don't have the vocabulary to keep up.